 UAVs are and aren't new.
-Starting somewhere around 2013, a new trend emerged in the tech toy and aerial imaging market—an explosion in popularity of compact multi-rotor RC aircraft, perhaps most notably the DJI Phantom 3, a compact quadcopter capable of flying a GoPro either statically mounted or stabilized with a 2-axis gimbal.
+Starting somewhere around 2013, a new trend emerged in the tech toy and aerial imaging market—an explosion in popularity of compact multi-rotor RC aircraft, perhaps most notably the DJI Phantom 4, a compact quadcopter featuring a gimbal-stabilized aerial camera.
 RC enthusiasts will, of course, cry foul.
 They will point out RC—unmanned—aircraft have been around for decades—nay, longer*—not to mention that pilots have been equipping them with cameras for FPV since cameras got small and video transmitters got cheap.
-While this is true, the market was always a niche one, the exclusive realm of dedicated model-builders (a handful of professional users aside) that few on the outside paid much attention to or of whom they were even aware.
+While this is true, the market was always a niche one, the exclusive realm of dedicated model-builders (a handful of professional users aside) to whom few on the outside paid much attention or of whom they were even aware.

 Main Controller (MC)

-Thhe heart of the flight-control system, this can be thought of as the “brains” of the UAV.
-It is an embedded computer (many run Linux) that has custom software for controlling the aircraft, sometimes user-reprogrammable through an SDK.
-In some designs the MC is a separate module with connection ports.
-On others, especially consumer products, there may be a single PCB (circuit board) that includes the MC, gyros/sensors, ESCs, and other core flight electronics.
+The heart of the flight-control system, this can be thought of as the “brains” of the UAV.
+It is an embedded computer (many run Linux) that has custom software for controlling the aircraft, sometimes user-reprogrammable through a software development kit (SDK).
+In some designs, the MC is a separate module with connection ports.
+On others, especially consumer products, there may be a single circuit board (PCB) that includes the MC, gyros/sensors, electronic speed controllers (ESCs), and other core flight electronics.

 With modular designs, some form of connectivity—analogous to SATA ports inside a computer—is provided, allowing peripherals and user upgrades to be installed.
 CAN-Bus is widely used.
 This is an automotive serial interface technology developed in the 1980s that has been repurposed in a diverse range of control-by-wire vehicles including, among other things, combines.

 Modular systems have the advantage that they can usually be replaced or upgraded.
-Early on, a major part of DJI’s business model was selling its Naza-M and WooKong-M flight controllers to third-party UAV makers and individual multi-rotor builders.
+Early on, a major part of DJI’s business model was selling its Naza-M and triple-redundant A3 Pro flight controllers to third-party UAV makers and individual multi-rotor builders.

 For autonomy to work, the MC needs to track how the aircraft is flying.
 To accomplish this, some form of sensor array is provided.
-Generally, it will include accelerometers, IMUs (inertial measurement units), and gyros, and may also work in conjunction with positional data from an optical flow system or GPS/compass.
+Generally, it will include accelerometers, inertial measurement units (IMUs), and gyros, and may also work in conjunction with positional data from an optical flow system or GPS/compass.
 Basically, these sensors tell the UAV how fast its acceleration is changing, in what direction, and whether it is right-side up.
 Those familiar with motorized gimbal camera stabilizers may recognize the same sensor technology being employed here as in gimbals.